Abandoned & Little-Known Airfields:

 even though the airport had evidently already been closed for at least a year by that point.

-As seen in the 1992 USGS aerial photo, the former Lebanon Valley Airpark still remained intact,
+As seen in a 1992 USGS aerial view looking northwest, the former Lebanon Valley Airpark still remained intact,

 although with closed-runway “X” symbols visible on both ends of the runway.